-Your business may be up to speed, or it may need a few quick upgrades.
-Use our checklist to make sure you’re investing correctly in IT!
+2020 is right around the corner.
+Your business may be up to speed, or it may need a few upgrades.
+Use our checklist to make sure you’re investing correctly in your business technology.

 Upgrade to Windows 10